 Python for Pen Testing and Red Teaming

 Python is an excellent choice for pen testing and red teaming due to its simplicity, extensive library support, and wide adoption in the security community.
-In this section, we’ll explore some practical use cases of Python in pen testing and red teaming.
+This section will explore some practical cases of Python being used in pen testing and red teaming.

 Network scanning

-Python can be used to perform network scans to discover open ports and active services.
+Python can perform network scans to discover open ports and active services.
 The socket module in the standard library can help you achieve this:

 import socket